 In Sweden and Norway especially, treason won the war for the Nazis, next to America’s own Benedict Arnold stands Vidkun Quisling, the very definition of a spineless, traitorous asshole in the latest edition of Webster’s Dictionary and he’s but an etymological footnote in history, because you see it’s written by the victors who also write the encyclopedias and dictionaries.
-Finland, Norway, Sweden and Denmark (also known as the Netherlands) all have Nordic DNA in their bloodlines, just as the French are Franks and the Irish Celts and Italians are Romans, the Nords (or North Men, or Normans) owe their cultural heritage to the Vikings and the seafaring Scandinavian warriors who were known to proudly display the ‘blood eagle‘ of all the vanquished European tribal kings, these Vikings and Visigoths of Medieval Europe were a fearsome sight to behold.
+Finland, Norway, Sweden, Denmark and Holland (also known as the Netherlands) all have Nordic DNA in their bloodlines, just as the French are Franks and the Irish Celts and Italians are Romans, the Nords (or North Men, or Normans) owe their cultural heritage to the Vikings and the seafaring Scandinavian warriors who were known to proudly display the ‘blood eagle‘ of all the vanquished European tribal kings, these Vikings and Visigoths of Medieval Europe were a fearsome sight to behold.

 Old Norse is so similar to today’s Icelandic language that it’s easily readable by most Icelandic speakers.
-The father of Iceland (in more ways than one), poet and historian Snorri Sturluson, wrote the greatest history of the ancient Scandinavian peoples, however the history of Russia is almost as long, stretching back thousands of years to the same Nordic Vikings that took over all of Europe; after William the Conqueror, a Norman, (also author of the Domesday Book) it was these Scandinavians also doing the ‘blood eagle’ on the other side of the Continent in Russia, where the ‘Reckless Brothers’ were given the first title of kings of Russia, the Ruriks, the first kings of Russia until Tsar Nicholas II, famously executed by the Soviets along with the entire Romanov family.
+The father of Iceland (in more ways than one), poet and historian Snorri Sturluson, wrote the greatest history of the ancient Scandinavian peoples, however the history of Russia is almost as long, stretching back thousands of years to the same Nordic Vikings that took over all of Europe; after William the Conqueror, a Norman, (also author of the Domesday Book) it was these Scandinavians also doing the ‘blood eagle’ on the other side of the Continent in Russia, where the ‘Reckless Brothers’ were given the first title of kings of Russia, the Ruriks, the first kings of Russia until Tsar Nicholas II, executed by the Soviets along with the entire Romanov family.

 The ancestral lines that began with the Vikings introduced the Kievan Rus connection to the Russian monarchy and people, where during the ’time of troubles’ or the interregnum period following Ivan the Terrible, the formation of ‘modern’ Russia really began with the Christianization of the north lands over the local Pagans, these northernmost crusades into the hinterlands where Paganism ran deep in the dark ages.
 The enlightenment offered to the bewildered, infighting Russian Feudal lords and serfs gave a glimmer of hope to the common people after centuries of barbarous raiding; serfdom, brought from the West to Russia by the Anglo-Saxons, used to build Russia as certainly as America was built with slave labor, used to greatest effect by Peter and Catherine the Great of the Romanov family, a cadet royal line of the Rurik dynasty, the first of it’s member was Michael Romanov, or ‘Michael of Russia,’ hand-picked by the House of Muscovy during the the chaos of the interregnum where the so-called ‘False Dmitry’ Tsars I, II and III — all pretenders to the Russian throne — were revealed as fakes before order had been restored.